Dynamic Budget Throttling in Repeated Second-Price Auctions: Introduction

-The throttling strategy has been considered in the literature for a long time, mostly taking an empirical view to evaluate the performance of certain algorithms \cite{DBLP:conf/kdd/AgarwalGWY14,DBLP:conf/wsdm/KarandeMS13,DBLP:conf/kdd/XuLLQL15}.
-Additionally, some work has considered the theoretical equilibrium problem when multiple buyers simultaneously take the throttling strategy from either a continuous \cite{DBLP:journals/ior/BalseiroKMM21} angle or a discrete angle \cite{DBLP:conf/wine/ChenKK21}.
-However, there is a lacking in the literature which stands on an advertiser's side and settles how to \emph{theoretically} optimize her accumulated revenue via a throttling strategy in repeated auctions.
-This is the problem that the present paper concentrates on.
-In real life, such a throttling strategy is usually encapsulated through an auto-bidding service which receives the advertiser's values and makes the binary choice on behalf of the advertiser in each auction.
-Nevertheless, to simplify terminology and description, in this work, we shift the throttling control to the advertiser as a subjective strategy that takes objective values as inputs, which is equivalent to the real-world scenario.
+The throttling strategy has been extensively explored in the literature, primarily from an empirical perspective evaluating the performance of specific algorithms \citep{DBLP:conf/kdd/AgarwalGWY14,DBLP:conf/wsdm/KarandeMS13,DBLP:conf/kdd/XuLLQL15}.
+Some work has also considered the theoretical equilibrium problem when multiple buyers simultaneously adopt the throttling strategy \citep{DBLP:journals/ior/BalseiroKMM21,DBLP:conf/wine/ChenKK21}.
+However, there is currently no literature that takes the perspective of the advertiser and concentrates on how to \emph{theoretically} optimize their accumulated revenue through a throttling strategy in repeated auctions.
+The aim of this paper is to address this problem and design dynamic throttling algorithms that achieve good performance in various input models.
+In practice, such a throttling strategy is implemented through an auto-bidding service that receives the advertiser's values and makes binary choices on behalf of the advertiser in each auction.
+However, to simplify the terminology and description, this work shifts the throttling control to the advertiser as a subjective strategy that takes objective values as inputs, which is equivalent to the real-world scenario.

-Technically, our problem belongs to the class of contextual bandits problems with knapsack constraints (CBwK) (e.g., \cite{DBLP:conf/colt/AgrawalDL16,DBLP:conf/colt/BadanidiyuruLS14,DBLP:conf/nips/WuSLJ15,DBLP:conf/nips/AgrawalD16}).
-In particular, the widely-studied revenue management problem (e.g., \cite{gallego1994optimal,gallego1997multiproduct,DBLP:journals/mansci/VeraB21,DBLP:journals/mansci/BumpensantiW20}) with fruitful applications lies in this range.
-Nevertheless, our problem critically differs from existing work on CBwK in the specific model setting.
-We will defer the detailed discussions to \Cref{sec:related-work}.